NHERI-SimCenter/BRAILS/docs/web/html/_sources/common/user_manual/modules/pytorchImageClassifier.rst.txt

 Description
 ----------

-This class implements the abstraction of an image classifier, it can be first used to train the classifier.
+This class implements the abstraction of an image classifier implemented based on PyTorch, it can be first used to train the classifier.
 Once trained, the classifier can be used to predict the class of each image given a set of images.
 This class can also be used to load a pre-trained model to make predictions.
+The loaded pre-trained model can be fine-tuned with provided images to overcome the out-of-distribution generalization issue of neural networks.

 Example
 -------